shermand100/PiNodeXMR/README.md

 ## Setup:
+For the disk images, a bug exists that the SD card doesn't auto-resize.
+Continue with the setup below and once logged in to the web terminal menu select "2) system settings", "1) raspi-config", "7) advanced options", "A1) Expand file system".
+The device will reboot on menu exit and operate as intended.
+Applogies for this inconvenience, it'll be rectified on next update.

-On first time power-on the software will check to see if it has booted before.
-On it's first usage it will resize it's rootfs partition automatically to make best use of whichever size MicroSD card you've purchased ready for the Monero Blockchain.
+~~On first time power-on the software will check to see if it has booted before.
+On it's first usage it will resize it's rootfs partition automatically to make best use of whichever size MicroSD card you've purchased ready for the Monero Blockchain.~~

-During this process it will restart itself and will pause for 120 seconds.
+~~During this process it will restart itself and will pause for 120 seconds.
 This is normal.
-I recommend that once plugged in simply leave the node for 5 mins, after this time it will have self configured and you will be safe to configure it as you wish (covered in a bit).
+I recommend that once plugged in simply leave the node for 5 mins, after this time it will have self configured and you will be safe to configure it as you wish (covered in a bit).~~

 Every subsequent power-on event will skip this step and immediately run the Monero software without delay in the condition it was last run in, Clearnet/tor/Mining.
 Pruned or not.